 Coconut Cream Cheese Pastry Bites

-9 days till we move…the kitchen is almost all packed up and the garage is full of boxes!
+I wish I was enjoying a few of these Coconut Cream Cheese Pastry Bites.
+Instead, it is 9 days till we move…the kitchen is almost all packed up and the garage is full of boxes!
 Please welcome guest author Ali from Gimme Some Oven.
-She is here to share a fabulous recipe for Coconut Cream Cheese Pastry Bites.
-Thanks, Ali!

 Gorgeous weather has officially arrived in Kansas City.
 And as much as I love spending time in my kitchen, there is no place I’d rather be than outside soaking up the warm sunshine.

 So when it comes to cooking lately, I have been channeling my inner Rachael Ray and adapting just about everything into 30-minute meals.
 Or in this case, 30-minute desserts!